ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

-To avoid this circumstance, Domain Owners wishing to have a specific DMARC Policy Record applied to a given [Author Domain]{#author-domain) longer than eight labels **MUST** publish a DMARC Policy Record at that domain's location in the DNS namespace, as such records are always queried for by Mail Receivers that participate in DMARC before the Tree Walk begins.
+To avoid this circumstance, Domain Owners wishing to have a specific DMARC Policy Record applied to a given [Author Domain]{#author-domain) longer than eight labels **MUST** publish a DMARC Policy Record at that domain's location in the DNS namespace, as such records are always queried by Mail Receivers that participate in DMARC before the Tree Walk begins.
 In the above example, this would mean publishing a DMARC Policy Record at the name "\_dmarc.mail.a.b.c.d.e.f.g.example.com.".